My Cat Has a Heart Murmur - Causes, Symptoms and Treatment

 - In heart disease caused by parasites such as heartworm or toxoplasmosis, specific treatment must be carried out against these diseases.

 - In cases of congenital diseases, surgery is usually the indicated treatment.

-Since the treatment of the murmur in the cat's heart depends, to a great extent, on the cause, it is important to visit the veterinarian to carry out a study and define the drugs to be taken.
+Since the treatment of the murmur in the cat's largely heart depends on the cause, it is important to visit the veterinarian to carry out the appropriate tests and determine the drugs to be taken.
 This will also likely include information on how to manage symptoms.

 This article is purely informative.
 AnimalWised does not have the authority to prescribe any veterinary treatment or create a diagnosis.
 We invite you to take your pet to the veterinarian if they are suffering from any condition or pain.

 If you want to read similar articles to My Cat Has a Heart Murmur - Causes, Symptoms and Treatment, we recommend you visit our Cardiovascular diseases category.

 1. Côté, E., Edwards, N., Ettinger, S., Luis Fuentes, V., MacDonald, K., Scansen, B., Sisson, D., & Abbott, J. (2015).
 Management of incidentally detected heart murmurs in dogs and cats.
 Journal of the American Veterinary Medical Association, 246(10), 1076-1088. https://doi.org/10.2460/javma.246.10.1076

 - Harvey, A., & Tasker, S. (Eds).
 (2014).
 Feline Medicine Manual.
 Ed.
 Sastre Molina, SL L ́Hospitalet de Llobregat, Barcelona, Spain.

 - Avepa.
 (2016).
 Cardiorespiratory in cats.
 Retrieved from: https://www.avepa.org/pdf/proceedings/CARDIORRESPIRATORIO_EN_GATOS_2016.pdf